doableware/djongo/README.md

  ## Contribute

  If you think djongo is cool, **don't feel shy to share it** with the world!
-Happiness increases with sharing
+Happiness increases with sharing.